 Although community leaders such as Mr. Dy Channara are now better able to lead the community, their capacity is still limited, and they still struggle to educate community members about the protection of natural resources.
-Mr. Dy Channara added that he still needed to increase his knowledge, and requested assistance in the implementation of various activities to achieve the Community Protected Area goals.
+Mr. Dy Channara added that he still $10 \mid Page$ needed to increase his knowledge, and requested assistance the in implementation of various activities to achieve the Community Protected Area goals.
 He requested the committee receive funding for planting trees in degraded areas, patrol equipment, border posts, training on ecotourism and CPA legal requirements, and suggestions on how to raise funds within the community.